fylgja/site/src/components/section.md

 Or make it more fancy via some extra fylgja components.
 Like the `@fylgja/base`, `@fylgja/container` and `@fylgja/utilpack`.

-To make a hero component that is truly easily build.
+Example: make a hero component that is realy easily build.

 ```html
 <style>